 The evidence for looking at a new digital solution came from quality improvement visits to schools over the last 18-24 months.
-As part of this self- evaluation using How Good is Our School? (version 4), senior officers focus on the Learning, Teaching & Assessment quality indicator.
+As part of this self evaluation using How Good is Our School? (version four), senior officers focus on the Learning, Teaching and Assessment quality indicator.
 The national expectation is:

 Children and young people are innovative, confident and responsible in the use of technologies and staying safe online.
 They critically examine and make informed choices about the use of digital technology to enhance and personalise learning in school and where appropriate, beyond the school day.
 They anticipate and respond to new opportunities and threats caused by developments now and in the future.